I don’t love tamales.

 But let’s put my personal mishegas aside because this is all about you, not me, and MANY of you in corn-tine, including our very own COO, Danielle Dahlin, have asked if our Chef-Grade Masa Harina can make tamales.
 Further, you’ve requested recipes on how to prepare it.

-So rather than hold you back from reaching full tamal potential, and in keeping with the collaborative nature of Masa Weekly, I thought it timely to give our dear friend, Mira Evnine (@miraevnine), a shout.
+So rather than hold you back from reaching full tamal potential, and in keeping with the collaborative nature of Masa Feature, I thought it timely to give our dear friend, Mira Evnine (@miraevnine), a shout.

 Mira is a bonafide masa mafiosa at large.
 By trade, she’s a private chef, recipe tester, florist and Corn Symposium founder.
 She helped recipe test our little book on Nixtamal.
 Pre corn-tine, Mira lived in Brooklyn, NY, where, if you were as lucky as industry folks like Andrew Tarlow or Fany Gerson, she might prepare you tamales from homemade nixtamal.